Open source is a vast topic decribed in-depth by many online/offline

 Cost

-Open source software yields a lower total cost of ownership when compared to closed source and proprietary alternatives as stated in this article.
+article.
 Having more people working on your project means better code quality.
 That translates into lower maintenance expenditure and more resource available, leading to additional features developed for the same cost and time spent.
 Instead of doing all the effort yourself, allow those interested to help you out.
-There will be some effort in running an open-source project (documentation, community, promotion, issue mitigation, code review, etc.) but it's overall significantly lower than having to do it all on your own.
-Your project will organically grow to your users needs.
-This means lower risks of developing a code that has no real value in your line of business.
+There will be some effort in running an open-source project (documentation, community, promotion, issue mitigation, code review, etc.) but it's overall significantly

 Read more about open-source cost.